csebooks/relational-databases/content.en/part-eight-advanced-topics/_index.md

 ## Bibliographical Notes

-The classic text on queueing theory is Kleinrock \[1975\].An early proposal for a database-system benchmark (the Wisconsin bench mark) was made by Bitton et al. \[1983\].
-The TPC-A, -B, and -C benchmarks are described in Gray \[1991\].
-An online version of all the TPC benchmark descrip- tions, as well as benchmark results, is available on the World Wide Web at the URL www.tpc.org; the site also contains up-to-date information about new benchmark proposals.
-The OO1 benchmark for OODBs is described in Cattell and Skeen \[1992\]; the OO7 benchmark is described in Carey et al. \[1993\].
+The classic text on queueing theory is Kleinrock [1975].

+  An early proposal for a database-system benchmark (the Wisconsin benchmark) was made by Bitton et al. [1983].
+The TPC-A, -B, and -C benchmarks are described in Gray [1991].
+An online version of all the TPC benchmark descriptions, as well as benchmark results, is available on the World Wide Web at the URLwww.tpc.org; the site also contains up-to-date information about new benchmark proposals.
+The OO1 benchmark for OODBs is described in Cattell and Skeen [1992];
+the OO7 benchmark is described in Carey et al. [1993].

-Shasha and Bonnet \[2002\] provides detailed coverage of database tuning.
-O’Neil and O’Neil \[2000\] provides a very good textbook coverage of performance measurement and tuning.
-The 5-minute and 1-minute rules are described in Gray and Graefe \[1997\], and more recently extended to consider combinations of main memory, flash, and disk, in Graefe \[2008\].
+Shasha and Bonnet [2002] provides detailed coverage of database tuning.
+O’Neil and O’Neil [2000] provides a very good textbook coverage of performance measurement and tuning.
+The 5-minute and 1-minute rules are described in Gray and Graefe [1997], and more recently extended to consider combinations of main memory, flash, and disk, in Graefe [2008].

-Index selection and materialized view selection are addressed by Ross et al. \[1996\], Chaudhuri and Narasayya \[1997\], Agrawal et al. \[2000\], and Mistry et al. \[2001\].
-Zilio et al. \[2004\], Dageville et al. \[2004\], and Agrawal et al. \[2004\] describe tuning support in IBM DB2, Oracle and Microsoft SQL Server.
+Index selection and materialized view selection are addressed by Ross et al.[1996], Chaudhuri and Narasayya [1997], Agrawal et al. [2000], and Mistry et al.[2001].
+Zilio et al. [2004], Dageville et al. [2004], and Agrawal et al. [2004] describe tuning support in IBM DB2, Oracle and Microsoft SQL Server.

-Information about ODBC, OLE-DB, ADO, and ADO.NET can be found on the Web site www.microsoft.com/data and in a number of books on the subject that can be found through www.amazon.com. _ACM Sigmod Record_, which is published quarterly, has a regular section on standards in databases.
+Information about ODBC, OLE-DB, ADO, and ADO.NET can be found on the Web site www.microsoft.com/data and in a number of books on the subject that can be found through www.amazon.com.
+ACM Sigmod Record, which is published quarterly, has a regular section on standards in databases.

 A wealth of information on XML-based standards and tools is available online on the Web site www.w3c.org.
-Information about RosettaNet can be found on the Web at www.rosettanet.org.

-Business process re-engineering is covered by Cook \[1996\].
-Umar \[1997\] cov- ers re-engineering and issues in dealing with legacy systems.
+Information about RosettaNet can be found on the Web at www.rosettanet.org.Business process re-engineering is covered by Cook [1996].
+Umar [1997] covers re-engineering and issues in dealing with legacy systems.

 # Chapter 25
 # Spatial and Temporal Data and Mobility